hyperledger/iroha-2-docs/src/guide/advanced/ffi.md

 As we mentioned before, Iroha 2 relies on the C-linkage to generate [WASM](./wasm.md) bindings, and the `iroha_wasm` crate deals with foreign function interfaces (FFI).
-Here we discuss in more details how Iroha 2 handles FFI logic.
+Here we will discuss in more detail how Iroha 2 handles FFI logic.

 ## FFI Binding Generation